apksqrd/web-image-processing/README.md

 Run `trunk build --release --public-url web-image-processing/` to build correctly.

 A [rust videocall web app](https://github.com/security-union/videocall-rs/blob/115152b03038ed1764464fe82433cb618a6e110a/yew-ui/src/components/host.rs#L92-L110) was a good example for getting camera input.
+<https://www.youtube.com/watch?v=Z6fQtNpB3hU> showed how to do it on JS.

 Working  with the camera stuff seems like too big a jump from doing the tutorial, so I am going to just experiment right now.